spring-media/ci-topic-thunder/README.md

-Syncronising data folder with latest version from S3
+Syncronising data folder with the latest version of data from S3:
 ```
 $ cd ./data
 $ ./sync.sh